 The Coalition's mission is to help further the long-term sustainability of the Delta and its unique economy and environment.
-The Delta Coalition also seeks to work collaboratively with State agencies to revise the Bay Delta Conservation Plan (BDCP) and the Delta Stewardship Council's (DSC) Delta Plan to reflect the importance of the issues and positions summarized below:
+The Delta Coalition also seeks to collaborate with State agencies to revise the Bay Delta Conservation Plan (BDCP) and the Delta Stewardship Council's Delta Plan to reflect the importance of these issues and positions:

-Support state and federal funding and implementation of priority near-term strategic proposals, projects, and actions, as recommended by the Coalition for Delta Projects, and the joint Delta Counties Coalition/California Partnership for the San Joaquin Valley "Candidate" list of projects.
+Support state and federal funding and implementation of priority near-term strategic proposals, projects, and actions, as recommended by the Coalition for Delta Projects and the joint Delta Counties Coalition/California Partnership for the San Joaquin Valley "Candidate" list of projects.

 "Achieve the two coequal goals of providing a more reliable water supply for California and protecting, restoring, and enhancing the Delta ecosystem.
 The coequal goals shall be achieved in a manner that protects and enhances the unique cultural, recreational, natural resource, and agricultural values of the Delta as an evolving place."
 (SBX7_1, 2009, Section 1, (a)) Each alternative must be subject to full Federal and State environmental review, including the impacts throughout the entire estuary, and the flow from the Delta, water quality, aquatic/terrestrial species, habitat and the agricultural economy.